Prerna-Gyani/DedupifyPrernaG/README.md

 # 📄 Dedupify

-Developed by [Prerna Gyanchandani]
+Developed by [Prerna Gyanchandani]l

+Dedupify is an intelligent document management system that uses document deduplication and clustering techniques, powered by Firebase and Streamlit.
+It efficiently identifies and removes duplicates, groups similar documents, and provides a user-friendly interface for seamless document organization and retrieval, improving data management, search functionality, and scalability.

-Dedupify is a user-friendly Streamlit web application for performing intelligent text clustering and document deduplication.
+Dedupify is a user-friendly Streamlit web application for performing intelligent clustering and document deduplication.
 It allows users to either input free-form text or upload .txt/.pdf files to analyze similarities, cluster texts, and identify duplicate content using machine learning techniques.

 🚀 Features